guuhto/Hyprland-Configuration/README.md

 **All configuration was done on Arch, btw.**

-# Instalação inicial do Hyprland
+# Initial installation of Hyprland

 **Installation**
 ```bash